Reassurance for Massage Therapists

 About Paul Ingraham

 I am a science writer in Vancouver, Canada.
 I was a Registered Massage Therapist for a decade and the assistant editor of ScienceBasedMedicine.org for several years.
 I’ve had many injuries as a runner and ultimate player, and I’ve been a chronic pain patient myself since 2015.
 Full bio.
-See you on Facebook or Twitter.
+See you on Facebook or Twitter., or subscribe:

 Related Reading

-- Why “Science”-Based Instead of “Evidence”-Based? — The rationale for making medicine more science-based
+- Why “Science”-Based Instead of “Evidence”-Based? — The rationale for making medicine based more on science and not just evidence… which is kinda weird

 - Science versus Experience in Musculoskeletal Medicine — The conflict between science and clinical experience and pragmatism in the management of aches, pains, and injuries